Optimal Stopping Methodology for the Secretary Problem with Random Queries: Background

-We continue with our analysis by recalling certain basic probabilities.
+We begin our analysis by presenting certain basic probabilities.
 They are listed in the following lemma.

-\begin{lemma} For $n\geq t\geq t_1\geq1$ we have
+\begin{lemma} For $n\geq t\geq t_1>0$ we have

-where $\mathbbm{I}_A$ denotes the indicator function of the event $A$ and where for $b\geq a$ we define $\1_a^b=\prod_{\ell=a}^b\ind{z_\ell>1}$, while for $b<a$ we let $\1_a^b=1$. \end{lemma} \begin{proof} The first equality is well known and corresponds to the probability of selecting $t$ values from the set $\{1,\ldots,n\}$ without replacement.
-The second and third equality in \eqref{eq:lem1-1} show that the ranks $\{z_t\}$ are independent and each $z_t$ is uniformly distributed in the interval $\{1,\ldots,t\}$.
-The equality in \eqref{eq:lem1-2} computes the probability of the event $\{\xi_t=1\}$ in combination with rank values observed up to time $t$.
-Because the event $\{\xi_{t_1}=1\}$ forces the corresponding rank $z_{t_1}$ to become 1 while all subsequent ranks to be greater than 1, this fact is captured in \eqref{eq:lem1-3} by the product of the indicators $\ind{z_{t_1}=1}\1_{{t_1}+1}^t$.
+where $\mathbbm{I}_A$ denotes the indicator function of the event $A$ and where for $b\geq a$ we define $\1_a^b=\prod_{\ell=a}^b\ind{z_\ell>1}$, while for $b<a$ we let $\1_a^b=1$. \end{lemma} \begin{proof} The first equality is well known and corresponds to the probability of selecting uniformly $t$ values from the set $\{1,\ldots,n\}$ without replacement.
+The second and third equality in \eqref{eq:lem1-1} show that the ranks $\{z_t\}$ are independent and each $z_t$ is uniformly distributed in the set $\{1,\ldots,t\}$.
+Because the event $\{\xi_{t_1}=1\}$ forces the corresponding rank $z_{t_1}$ to become 1 and all subsequent ranks to be greater than 1, this fact is captured in \eqref{eq:lem1-3} by the product of the indicators $\ind{z_{t_1}=1}\1_{{t_1}+1}^t$.
+The equality in \eqref{eq:lem1-2} computes the probability of the event $\{\xi_t=1\}$ in combination with the rank values observed up to time $t$.
 The details of the proof can be found in the Appendix. \end{proof}

-In the next lemma, we present a collection of more advanced equalities as compared to the ones depicted in Lemma\,\ref{lem:1} which involve the genie responses.
-In these identities we will encounter the event $\{\cZ_t^k,z_{t_k}=1\}$ which we would like to explain its meaning.
-When $t\geq t_k$ then $z_{t_k}$ is part of $\cZ_t$ which in turn is part of $\cZ_t^k$.
-By including explicitly the event $\{z_{t_k}=1\}$ we simply state that we fix $z_{t_k}$ to 1, while the remaining variables comprising $\cZ_t$ or $\cZ_t^k$ are free to assume any value. \begin{lemma} For $n\geq t>t_k>\cdots>t_1\geq1$ we have
+In the next lemma, we present a collection of more advanced equalities as compared to the ones appeared in Lemma\,\ref{lem:1} where we also include expert responses.
+In these identities we will encounter the event $\{\cZ_t^k,z_{t_k}=1\}$ that has the following meaning: When $t\geq t_k$ then $z_{t_k}$ is part of $\cZ_t$ which in turn is part of $\cZ_t^k$.
+By including explicitly the event $\{z_{t_k}=1\}$ we simply state that we fix $z_{t_k}$ to 1, while the remaining variables comprising $\cZ_t$ or $\cZ_t^k$ are free to assume any value consistent with the constraints imposed on the relative ranks. \begin{lemma} For $n\geq t>t_k>\cdots>t_1>0$ we have